 Knowledge of English and Spanish is a basic requirement for study in the Program.
 The student is expected to possess verbal and written proficiency in both languages.
 Student's language abilities will be assessed during the interview.
 If a student is not able to participate in the interview in person, (s)he must include an official report of their Test of English as a Foreign Language (TOEFL) scores with their application.

-Seminars, bibliographic reports, dissertation/thesis and dissertation/thesis defenses will be in English.
+Seminars, bibliographic reports, dissertation/thesis, proposal defenses and candidacy exams will be in English.